The Icarus Deception Book Review (Seth Godin)

 We are all artists

-“When you are rewarded for obedience, you were obedient.
+When you are rewarded for obedience, you were obedient.
 When you were rewarded for compliance, you were compliant.
 When you were rewarded for competence, you were competent.
-Now that society finally values art, make art”.
+Now that society finally values art, make art.

 Godin suggests that customer service, leadership and entrepreneurship are the new performing arts, the valuable arts to businesses and the essential personal arts.
 The procedures that we live by now need to be changed.
 We need to be willing to listen to these ‘artists’ who don’t presume everything is at the touch of a button.
-These traits are scarce and valuable and we should hold onto them whenever we can.
+These traits are scarce and valuable, and we should hold onto them whenever we can.

 Connection Economy

 The connection economy rewards those who take risks and put suggestions out there, and tries to get into your mind that you shouldn’t dismiss someone for an idea that doesn’t fit or work, because one person saying an idea in a meeting can spark another to talk who might not have said anything in the first place.
+The foundation of the book’s hypothesis is that consumers rarely make decisions purely on reason or logic and that, in part because of the number of decisions modern consumers must make, they are susceptible to decision bias.
+Understanding how that bias works can give businesses an advantage in the market.
+Two of the biases are:

 Overall thoughts